Updated: Jan 19

 How fast the system interacts under different architectures?

-How fast the system can return the expected output?
+How fast can the system return the expected output?

-How fast the system can handle user requests?
+How fast can the system handle user requests?

 The Application's reliability